 Procedure

 Physical Q-sorts.
-Each participant was provided with a printed A4 sheet depicting the condition of instruction and the shuffled Q-set statements that were printed on laminated cards approximately 8cm x 5cm.
+Each participant was provided with a printed A4 sheet showing the sorting instructions and the shuffled Q-set statements printed on laminated cards approximately 8cm x 5cm.
 Participants were asked to read each statement and form three separate piles representing ‘Agree’ “Disagree’ or ‘Neutral/Indifferent’ responses to each.
 At the point of completion, participants were introduced to the distribution grid which consisted of a 13-point scale from -6, representing the response ‘Most Disagree’ to +6 representing ‘Most Agree’ (Figure 1).
-Participants were invited to provide verbal feedback during the Q-sort and were interviewed briefly to provide further feedback after the study was complete.
+Participants were invited to provide verbal feedback during the Q-sort and were interviewed briefly after the study was complete to provide further feedback.

 Online Q-sorts.
 The procedure for online Q-sorts remained as close as possible to the procedure for physical Q-sorts.
 Each participant taking part in the online Q-sort was presented with a screen describing the research and providing the condition of instruction.
 The sorting approach employed in POETQ differed slightly to the instructions provided to participants during physical Q-sorts, specifically at the thinning stage which requires participants to systematically rank statements in terms of lesser agreement or disagreement until all cards are placed.